Identification and Estimation of Dynamic Games with Unknown Information Structure: Theory of Markov Correlated Equilibrium

-In the econometric analysis, it is common to assume that the analyst observes the conditional choice probabilities that represent the probability of each action profile at each state that is observable to the analyst.
-Thus, it is useful to characterize the implications of Theorem \ref{MCE thm:Informational Robustness} in terms of conditional choice probabilities.
-Let $\mathcal{P}_{a\vert x}^{MPE}\left(G,S\right)$ denote the set of feasible conditional choice probabilities that can arise under a Markov perfect equilibrium of $\left(G,S\right)$.
-Let $\mathcal{P}_{a\vert x}^{MCE}\left(G,S\right)$ be defined similarly. \begin{cor} For any basic game $G$ and information structure $S$,
+In empirical works, it is common to assume that the analyst observes the \emph{conditional choice probabilities} that represent the probability of each action profile at each state that is observable to the econometrician.
+Thus, it is useful to characterize the implications of Theorem \ref{thm:informational_robustness} in terms of conditional choice probabilities.
+Let $\mathcal{P}_{a\vert x}^{\mathit{MPE}}\left(G,S\right)$ denote the set of feasible conditional choice probabilities that can arise under a Markov perfect equilibrium of $\left(G,S\right)$.
+Let $\mathcal{P}_{a\vert x}^{\mathit{MCE}}\left(G,S\right)$ be defined similarly. \begin{corollary} For any basic game $G$ and information structure $S$,